 4 photos

-Sugar pine.
+Made from sugar pine.
 The breadboard ends were joined using floating tenons to allow wood to expand and contract without cracking throughout the seasons.

 2 photos